spencerwooo/torchattack/docs/usage/attack-model.md

 1. It automatically loads the model from either `torchvision` (by default) or `timm` (if not found in `torchvision`).
 2. It sets the model to evaluation mode by calling `model.eval()`, and moves the model to the specified device.
-3. It resolves the model's `transform` and `normalize` functions associated with its pretrained weights to the `AttackModel` instance, also automatically.
+3. It resolves the model's `transform` and `normalize` functions associated with its pretrained weights to the [`AttackModel`][torchattack.attack_model.AttackModel] instance, also automatically.

 Doing so, we not only get our pretrained model set up, but also its necessary associated, and more importantly, **==_separated_ transform and normalization functions==(1).**
 { .annotate }